knitli/knitli-site/cmgf2pwpd000602i69k2m66di.md

 ## Takeaways

 1. **Inherited terminology can be more confusing than the underlying concepts**
-   - Tree-sitter's "named" attribute confused us for days
+   - Tree-sitter's "named" attribute confused me for days
-   - Our "is_explicit_rule" says exactly what it means
+   - My"is_explicit_rule" says exactly what it means

 2. **Empirical validation beats intuition**
-   - We thought multi-category was rare (it is: 13.5%)
+   - I thought multi-category was rare (it is: 13.5%)
-   - We didn't know polymorphic refs existed (they do: 7.9-10.3%)
+   - I didn't know polymorphic refs existed (they do: 7.9-10.3%)

 3. **Make the implicit explicit**
-   - Category vs Thing (both called "nodes" in tree-sitter)
+   - Category vs Thing (both called `type` in tree-sitter)
-   - Direct vs Positional vs Loose (all jumbled in tree-sitter)
+   - Direct vs Positional (all jumbled in tree-sitter)
-   - Role as semantic purpose (just "field name" in tree-sitter)
+   - Role as semantic purpose (just an unlabeled object key in tree-sitter)

 4. **Design for clarity, optimize for understanding**
    - One concept = one name